easchwar/hashmap/README.md

 **Code Review**

 ## Interlude: Hashing
-Hashing is a mathematical operation to return a fixed-length number from an arbitrary length sequence of characters.
-We need a (nearly) unique hash for unique items, so for more complex data types (arrays, strings, hashes, custom objects), we need to account for each item in a string, or array.
+Hashing is a mathematical operation to return a number from an arbitrary length sequence of characters.
+We need a (nearly) unique hash for unique items, so for more complex data types (arrays, strings, hashes, custom objects), we need to account for each publicly exposed property.
 [More Info][hash-info].
 - Write hash functions for Array, String, Hash
   - order is important for arrays and strings, not for hashes
     - keep track of indexes for arrays and strings